What is a Corneal ulcer?

 Advanced and complicated Corneal ulcers may require complex surgical procedures for their treatment.
 Cornea specialists at Laxmi Eye Hospital, are also trained and experienced in managing such difficult cases.
 We are well recognized for cornea treatment in Mumbai.

 At Laxmi Eye Hospital we are committed to our aim of continued medical care.
-To facilitate this we employ a state of the art photo documentation system which helps in monitoring progression or worsening of patients with Corneal ulcers.
+To facilitate this at CORNEA TREATMENT IN MUMBAI we employ a state of the art photo documentation system which helps in monitoring progression or worsening of patients with Corneal ulcers.

 What is Dry Eye?